 As our Next Gen News report copies flew off the stand, it was enlightening to learn just how many attendees wanted to hear more about how to engage younger audiences.

-Matt Cooke, Head of Programs, AI & Misinformation at Google introduced a series of speakers, including Khalil A. Cassimally, Head of Audience Insights at The Conversation, Jodie Jackson, Founder of News Literacy Lab, Nick Petrie, Board Member of News Product Alliance and Digital Director of i newspaper and Sarah Marshall, VP, Audience Strategy at Condé Nast explained how we can create innovative news products to serve the audience of 2030.
+Matt Coooke, Head of Programs, AI & Misinformation at Google introduced a series of speakers, including Khalil A. Cassimally, Head of Audience Insights at The Conversation, Jodie Jackson, Founder of News Literacy Lab, Nick Petrie, Board Member of News Product Alliance and Digital Director of i newspaper and Sarah Marshall, VP, Audience Strategy at Condé Nast explained how we can create innovative news products to serve the audience of 2030.
 Here’s what they had to say:

 News in the Digital Age 2024 hosted by FT Strategies and the Google News Initiative